hrkfdn/ncspot/README.md

 * `x` copies a sharable URL of the song to the system clipboard
 * `Shift-x` copies a sharable URL of the currently selected item to the system clipboard

+Use `/` to open a Vim-like search bar, you can use `n` and `N` to go for the next/previous search occurrence, respectivly.

 You can also open a Vim style commandprompt using `:`, the following commands are supported: